Is It My Hair?

 But what can I say?
 They do say that beauty is a pain.

 6. He does not approve of "altering yourself"

-These men like to see you as you as without any enhancements on a regular basis.
-Whether it is a matter of religion, preference or style, is deemed a turn-off.
+These men like to see you as without any enhancements on a regular basis.
+Whether it is a matter of religion, preference, or style, it is deemed a turn-off.

 7. He prefers a different style

-For some, it isn’t the bundles itself that are bothersome it is the style.
-For whatever reason, some men hate the idea of a wig or cannot stand the look of baby hairs.
+For some, it isn't the bundles itself that are bothersome it is the style.
+For whatever reason, some men hate the idea of a wig or cannot stand the look of baby hair.

 8. A Man may find extensions to be "ghetto."

 What?!
 Yes.
 There are plenty of men and women who think the concept of the weave is 'ghetto,' 'ratchet' and 'fake.'